Are you curious about what to feed deer in the backyard?

 Know the Right Timing – Winter is Best

-Winter is the best time to start feeding deer, because natural food sources are scarce.
+Winter is the best time to feed deer in your backyard because natural food sources are scarce.
 If you start feeding them in the spring or summer, they may become dependent on you for food and lose their natural fear of humans.

 Don’t Suddenly Stop

-When it comes to feeding deer, timing and consistency are essential.
+Timing and consistency are essential when you give food to deer in your backyard.
 If you suddenly stop feeding your deer, they may develop unhealthy or aggressive behaviors as a result.

 Instead, it is important to slowly decrease the amount of food that you provide over time, so that your deer get used to adjusting to changes in their diet gradually.